Privacy Policy

 1. Introduction

 Welcome to PushClock ("we," "our," or "us").
-PushClock is a fitness-alarm application that combines push-up detection with alarm clock functionality, and includes optional community features such as a global leaderboard.
+PushClock is a fitness-alarm application that combines push-up detection with alarm clock functionality, offers optional sleep insights based on Apple Health data, and includes optional community features such as a global leaderboard.
 We are committed to protecting your personal information and your right to privacy.

 This Privacy Policy explains what information we collect, how we use it, what we share with third parties (including advertising, attribution, and backend service partners), and what rights you have in relation to it.
 Please read it carefully.
 If you disagree with its terms, please discontinue use of the app.